Vinaykmr93/Portfolio/README.md

 ## Introduction

-This html page display the portfolio of projects.
-In this project html and CSS is used.
+This html page displays the portfolio.
+This project uses HTML and CSS.

 ### Files included in this project